hcnoh/hcnoh.github.io/about.md

 I am familiar with probability and statistics, and I am also good at dealing with deep learning frameworks like PyTorch and TensorFlow.

-My current research interests are information-theoretic approaches for deep learning modeling, object detection for smart monitoring, and natural language-based image information analysis.
+My current research interests are information-theoretic approaches for deep learning modeling, computer vision for smart monitoring, and vision-language models for image information analysis.

-- 6 years of work experience: 2018 ~ 2023
+- 7 years of work experience: 2018 ~ 2024
 - Industries: Software (2018 ~ 2021), Edutech (2021 ~ 2023), Physical Security (2023 ~ Present)

 ## Research Interests